Kurento/kurento/source/mastering/advanced_installation_guide.rst

 Kurento Media Server Configuration
 ==================================

-The KMS configuration file is located in ``/etc/kurento/kurento.conf.json``.
-After a fresh installation this file is the following:
+The main KMS configuration file is located in ``/etc/kurento/kurento.conf.json``.
+After a fresh installation this file is the
+following:

 .. sourcecode:: js

    {
      "mediaServer" : {
+       "resources": {
+       //  //Resources usage limit for raising an exception when an object creation is attempted
+       //  "exceptionLimit": "0.8",
+       //  // Resources usage limit for restarting the server when no objects are alive
+       //  "killLimit": "0.7",
+           // Garbage collector period in seconds
+           "garbageCollectorPeriod": 240
+       },
        "net" : {
          // Uncomment just one of them
          /*